markogavrilovic032/SeleniumFrameworkMavenPractice/README.md

 Example command for running regression tests in chrome browser
 ## mvn test -PRegression -Dbrowser=chrome

+## Note:
+A Cucumber example with feature and stepDefinition files is also written.
+Cucumber tests are run with this command
+## mvn test -PCucumberTests -Dbrowser=chrome

 ## Test repors
 After the execution of tests index.html report is generated in the "reports" folder. index.xml report contains screenshots of tests that failed.

 ## Notes:
 If a test has failed, it will be automatically started again, and the first execution of that test will have the status of **skipped**